CIPP Lateral Lining

 Lateral-to-Main Connect Utilizing UV Technology

 Often house lateral connections are improperly tied into mainline sewers at the street, and the point where the lateral and mainline meet can be a source of groundwater and soil infiltration.
-Resembling a “top hat” once installed, the lateral-to-mainline connection repair eliminates all infiltration at the source and ensures a proper fit and guaranteed functionality for decades.
+Resembling a “top hat” once installed, the lateral-to-mainline connection repair — combined with grouting and lateral lining — can eliminate infiltration while ensuring a proper lateral-to-main connection fitting and guaranteed functionality for decades.